NishantIyer/main3/pages/index.md

 +Business: Anything related to "Corporate" is in interest, IP, BI, FI.
 +Ex-Hacktivist with political interests.
 Active contributions to prominent group(s) during 2021-22 (age 12-13).

-When not chasing digits, i hit the gym.
 ### Experience

 - **Executive Partner** @ Devisi Cloud - He is overseeing multiple cloud projects and pioneering the world's first code-level resource virtualizer.
 Deeply intergrated with Portcom ecosystem and HRCI.